SHeywood8/dst-group-project-0/README.md

 * report/

-The report takes the following structure (taken from the Example Assessment - we can edit as we go):
+The report takes the following structure:

+* 01-Introduction.Rmd
+* 02-Data.Rmd
-* 01-Data.Rmd
+* 03-01-CreditCardFraud.ipynb
-* 02-R_analysis.Rmd
+* 03-02-CreditCardFraudImbalancedData.ipynb
-* 03-Python_Analysis.ipynb
+* 04-OtherFinancialData.Rmd
-* 04-Wrapup.Rmd
+* 05-Conclusion.Rmd

 With html output of the Rmd content included for convenience.